erikapaige/burger/README.md

 #### NOTES ABOUT THE PROCESS
 It a great practice in setting up a full directory structure and linking various parts of the application.
 (Learning the Handelbars structure and how it relates to the public folder was a learning experience in GoogleFu.)

 It felt rewarding each time a different route rendered and the server.js was still running.
 My 'add burger' button does render burgers that add to the page with a 'devour' button.
-However, the process was not without its challenges.
-The 'devour' button has an event listener.
-But, I was unable to solve making the burger jump to the other side of the page.
-Per the instructions, I did pseudoscode the possible solution.
+Clicking 'devour' moves the burger to the right side.